JetBrains/intellij-sdk-docs/intro/intellij_platform.md

 Plugins can extend the platform in lots of ways, from adding a simple menu item to adding support for a complete language, build system and debugger.
 A lot of the existing functionality in the _IntelliJ Platform_ is written as plugins that can be included or excluded depending on the needs of the end product.
 See the section on [Plugins](/basics.md) for more details.

-The _Intellij Platform_ is a JVM application, written mostly in Java and Kotlin.
+The _IntelliJ Platform_ is a JVM application, written mostly in Java and Kotlin.
 You should be familiar with these languages, and associated tooling, in order to write plugins for products based on the _IntelliJ Platform_.
 At this time, it's not possible to extend the _IntelliJ Platform_ in non-JVM languages.

 ## Open Source